 We might think that we do, but much of what happens to us we have little control over.
 We can’t control the actions of others, the weather, the traffic we are stuck in, or the fact that the grocery store is out of whatever ingredient we needed for dinner.
 The only thing that we are fully in control of is ourselves - our thoughts, our words, our actions.

 Even as a young child that resonated with me and I learned, over time, not to focus too much on those things I can’t control, and use my energy towards the things I can.
 For me, that was the first step towards living consciously and it’s been a fundamental shift in my life.
-Every stressful, chaotic, and turbulent time in my life has been a catalyst for change, and I expect nothing less from this period.
+Every stressful, chaotic, and turbulent time in my life has been a catalyst for change.

 - Connecting with my body.
-I have to stretch and move my body daily Whether that is yoga, an online workout, bike ride, walk, or a combo of all the above, I have to check in with my body each day.
-It starts in the morning with my morning routine that hasn’t changed in quarantine.
-I still start my days with yoga and stillness, but it’s become a very efficient practice since also now trying to cram in some work before Harris wakes up.
-I’ll share that routine soon!
+I have to stretch and move my body daily.
+Whether that is my early morning workout, yoga, bike ride, walk, or a combo of all the above, I have to check in with my body each day.
+It starts in the morning with my morning routine that I've tweaked a bit.
+I've added a workout in before yoga and stillness, but it’s become a very efficient practice that connects my routine and moving my body!

 - Connecting with nature.
-Living in LA and not being able to go outdoors has been tough.
-That being said, we still take time each day to get outside and I’m spending more time on my tiny patio tending to my fledgling garden.
-The biggest way that we have been connecting to nature is through our food.
+Living in LA and being able to go outdoors year round is amazing.
+The biggest way that we have been connecting to nature recently is through our food.
+Since we moved last summer we now have a big yard and plenty of space to garden.
 We are eating a ton of fresh fruit and veggies and are lucky enough to get an organic CSA box delivered from Harris’ school each week.
-I’ve upped my zero waste cooking game with the help of this book.

 - Putting limits on media consumption.
 Giving all media (especially social) time limits.
 I watch the news once a day and check Instagram twice - once in the morning and once again in the afternoon.
 Outside of that, I try to stay focused on what is in front of me and spend my time doing tactile things like cooking, tending to plants, chatting with friends, and playing with Harris.

-Based on the commentary that we saw on our IG live, a lot of you are doing the same.
-From starting gardens to dusting off a meditation practice, you all seem to be turning inwards.
-A big theme that came up during our live chat was one of gratitude and how important it is to remember that even though these are challenging times, we still have a lot to be thankful for!
+For me living consciously is all about turning inwards.
+From starting gardens to dusting off a meditation practice, you all seem to be doing the same.
+A big theme that's come up for me is gratitude and how important it is to remember that even in challenging times, we still have a lot to be thankful for.